Do I need a map or navigation?

 Which seasons are recommended?

-Is it possible ride around Lake Biwa during the Winter?
+Is it possible to ride around Lake Biwa during the Winter?

 It’s possible if the roads aren’t icy and snow doesn’t remain on the roads.
 Please refer to the live cameras at this link for current road conditions.
 (Web camera) It should be noted that our shop is closed from the middle of December to the middle of February.